3 – Leatherjackets and chafer grubs

 On small areas the grubs can be collected and removed by covering the area with wet sacking, or something similar, overnight.
 The grubs will come to the surface where they can be brushed up and got rid of.
 They make great bird feed!

-On larger areas it is possible to bring them to the surface by aerating first, then soaking the ground with a heavy concentration of wetting agent.
-This will bring the grubs to the surface as they can`t breath, where they can be removed.
+On larger areas it is possible to bring them to the surface by aerating first, then soaking the ground with a heavy concentration of wetting agent, (household washing up liquid will do).
+This will bring the grubs to the surface as they can`t breath, where they can be removed by brushing or hand picking.

 4 – Worm casts